g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 This is very useful in a CI environment, making sure all packages are tested and built before they are released.

 Lerna streamlines the usage of publishing tools by checking which packages have been modified since the last publication.
-For instance, in case you would like to synchronize the `shared-utils` library, Lerna will recognize the edit and publish the new edition of the library:
+For instance, in case you would like to synchronize the `shared-utils` library, it will recognize the edit and publish the new edition of the library:

 ```bash
 lerna publish